Leadership is a Responsibility We All Bear

 Fiscal conservatives may be repelled by extensive government intervention in America’s economy in response to COVID-19.
 However, it will take these bold measures by Congress and the Federal Reserve to stabilize the economy and begin to get it back on its feet.
 And, just like there are risks associated with virtually every aspect of everyday life, elected officials must accept that bold leadership will come with taking some chances.
 Even the consumer will have to take a leadership role by working hard and contributing their share to help our country return to a more “normal” way of life.
 Consumers must overcome fear and step out of their homes, into the sunlight and begin to endorse business establishments that work to earn their trust.

-Strong, bold leadership by government, healthcare, industries, and consumers, will win the day.
+Strong, bold leadership by the government, healthcare, industries, and consumers, will win the day.